samtechs/IP-Finder/README.md

-# shop-mgm-
-online shop managment system in java
+# Ip Finder in java